Important notes about latest ATV and Android 11+ AOSP platforms:

 Put this file onto a USB flash drive and "launch" it on the STB (go to

-press "ENTER" RC button).
+"Sources" menu, navigate into the USB flash drive, choose the file, and press "ENTER" RC button).
 This will enable Telnet service on the STB (kept

 till reboot).